Karl Silberbauer: Silberbauer's recollections of the arrest

 Silberbauer's memories of the arrest were notably vividhe in particular recalled Otto and Anne Frank.
 When he asked Otto how long they had been in hiding, Otto replied, "Two years and one month."
 Silberbauer was understandably incredulous, until Otto stood Anne against the marks made on the wall to measure her height since they had arrived in the Annex, showing that she had grown even since the last mark had been made.
 Silberbauer said that Anne "looked like the pictures in the books, but a little older, and prettier.
 'You have a lovely daughter', I said to Mr. Frank".

 Although he disclosed what he knew, Silberbauer was unable to provide any information that could help further the Dutch police's investigation into the Dutch collaborator who provided the tip.
 He explained that the call was taken by his commanding officer, SS Lieutenant Julius Dettmann, who said only that the information came from "a reliable source".
 As Dettmann had committed suicide in prison (Huis van Bewaring, Havenstraat 6, Amsterdam, the Netherlands) on 25 July 1945, the second investigation also hit a dead end.

 Hearing and death

 Although the Austrian government stated that the arrest of Anne Frank "did not warrant Silberbauer's arrest or prosecution as a war criminal", the Vienna Police convened a disciplinary hearing.
 Among the witnesses was Otto Frank, who testified that Silberbauer had "only done his duty and behaved correctly" during the arrest; however, Otto added: "The only thing I ask is not to have to see the man again."

 As a result, the police review board exonerated Silberbauer of any official guilt.
 His unpaid suspension was lifted and the Vienna police assigned him to a desk job in the "Identification Office" (Erkennungsamt).

-Silberbauer died in Vienna in 1972.
-He is interred in Mauer Friedensstrasse cemetery, where his wife Barbara is also interred.